RossGeerlings/PlasmaPup/README.md

 to make changes within their OU(s) or modify group policy applying to thier OU(s).

+The installer for PlasmaPup, including both the MSI (Microsoft Installer) and EXE files, can be found in the PlasmaPupSetup/Release directory within the repository.
+These files are pre-built and ready to install PlasmaPup on your Windows system.
+The installer and executable files available in this repository (PlasmaPupSetup/Release) are not digitally signed.
+If you require verified digital signatures for security purposes, we recommend building the application from the source code provided.

 PlasmaPup was written by Ross Geerlings and is licensed under the terms of the MIT license, reproduced below.\n\nThe MIT License.